 Career Information for Graduates

 Upon completion of the certificate program and examination, students can acquire entry-level positions as industrial hygiene technicians.
 The U.S. Bureau of Labor Statistics (BLS) lists this position under the umbrella of the occupational health and safety field (www.bls.gov).
-The BLS projects that between 2008 and 2018 employment of occupational health and safety technicians is expected to increase by 14%.
-The average annual salary for industrial hygiene workers in this area was $45,360 in May of 2008 according to the BLS.
+The BLS projects that between 2014 and 2024, employment of occupational health and safety technicians is expected to increase by 9%.
+The average annual salary for workers in this area was $51,270 as of May of 2015, according to the BLS.